 What is a Solstice?

-Although the summer solstice is the longest day of the year for that hemisphere, the dates of earliest sunrise and latest sunset vary by a few days.
-This is because the Earth orbits the Sun in an ellipse, and its orbital speed varies slightly during the year (this is why have a Solstice window).
+Although the summer solstice is the longest day of the year for that hemisphere, the dates of the earliest sunrise and latest sunset vary by a few days.
+This is because the Earth orbits the Sun in an ellipse, and its orbital speed varies slightly during the year (this is why we have a Solstice window).

-Since prehistory, the summer solstice has been seen as a significant time of year in many cultures, and has been marked by festivals and rituals.
-Traditionally, in many temperate regions (especially Europe), the summer solstice is seen as the middle of summer and referred to as “midsummer”.
-Today, however, in some countries and calendars it is seen as the beginning of summer.
+Since prehistory, the summer solstice has been seen as a significant time of year in many cultures and marked by festivals and rituals.
+Traditionally, in many temperate regions (mainly Europe), the summer solstice is seen as the middle of summer and referred to as “midsummer.”
+However, in some countries and calendars, it is seen as the beginning of summer.

 Spiritual Significance